-For patients who may experience excessive sweating, especially in the underarms, Botox is also FDA approved to treat this condition called hyperhidrosis.
+For patients who may experience excessive sweating, especially in the underarms, BOTOX is also FDA approved to treat this condition called hyperhidrosis.
 While the condition can vary from person to person, it can often make a person very self-conscious.
-Hyperhidrosis can affect multiple areas of the body, and Botox has shown to be effective in curbing excessive sweating temporarily, and has been especially effective in helping people who experience excessive sweating in their arm pits.
-Dr. Matthew Malamet performs Botox injections for patients who may suffer from excessive sweating that does not react to topical treatments.
+Hyperhidrosis can affect multiple areas of the body, and BOTOX has shown to be effective in curbing excessive sweating temporarily, and has been especially effective in helping people who experience excessive sweating in their arm pits.
+Dr. Matthew Malamet performs BOTOX injections for patients who may suffer from excessive sweating that does not react to topical treatments.

-Botox for Excessive Sweating Procedure
+The BOTOX for Excessive Sweating Procedure

-Botox for Excessive Sweating Key Facts
+BOTOX for Excessive Sweating Key Facts

 - Anesthesia: Topical Numbing Agent, Local Anesthetic